UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 ## Remove Redundant Versions

 The **Remove Redundant Versions** plug-in step removes redundant versions from the inventory.
-It also deletes the version directory and its contents from zOS, that was created when the version was deployed.
+On zOS USS, it deletes the version directory and its contents that was created when the version was deployed.

 ## Snapshots